Compassionate patient care, excellent outcomes

 Nationally recognized commitment to quality care

-The University of Kansas Hospital’s kidney program ranked No. 35 among the nation's top 50 in U.S. News & World Report's 2013-14 Best Hospitals.
-This is our fifth year to achieve the honor.
+The University of Kansas Hospital’s kidney program ranked No. 38 among the nation's top 50 in U.S. News & World Report's 2015-16 Best Hospitals.
+This is our seventh year to achieve the honor.
 And in 2010, the U.S. Department of Health and Human Services awarded our hospital and our organ procurement partner, Midwest Transplant Network, a fifth consecutive Medal of Honor for Organ Donation.

 You can request a transplant evaluation